Batignolles-Chatillon Char 25T

-The Batignolles-Chatillon Char 25T was an early Cold War medium tank of France, developed in 1954 by the Batignolles-Chatillon company.
+The Batignolles-Châtillon Char 25T was an early Cold War medium tank of France, developed in 1954 by the Batignolles-Châtillon company.
 The vehicle was not developed beyond the two prototypes.

 Development

 It was designed for a 25-ton weight class, which is nearly twice the weight of the AMX-13.
 Its primary armament was a 90 mm cannon, and was operated by 4 crew members.
 Its speed could reach 65 km/h.
 Two prototypes were made before it was set aside.
 However, some principles of creation of the tank and some of its technology were used in other French AFVs.
 Some variants were developed, but none of these were ever used in active service with the French Army.

 Design

 The Char 25T was designed around the gun and mobility so therefore little to no importance was put on the armor.
 The armor was very thin, being 50 mm at its thickest point, and only intended to protect against heavy machine guns, as that was enough considering the role of the tank being focused on hit-and-run tactics.

 The tank was supposed to get up to 65 km/h on the road with a 40 km/h cruising speed.